-Popular in Europe and brought to wider attention by Avid's Mat Woods, the German rig has proved a hit with anglers fishing bottom baits or wafters over clean lakebeds.
+Popular in Europe and brought to wider attention by Avid's Mat Woods, the German rig has proved a hit with carp anglers fishing bottom baits or wafters over clean lakebeds.

 Step-by-step guide to tying the German rig